-Glossary: Static-control Flooring
+Glossary: What is Static-control Flooring?

 A generic term used to describe any form of flooring designed to reduce static electricity on people.
 Static-control flooring is available in numerous forms including: carpet, carpet tile, vinyl tile, rubber tile or sheet flooring, and epoxy coatings.